sebastianotronto/sebastiano.tronto.net/src/research/research.md

 ## Talks

+* *Kummer theory via (J,T)-extensions*.
+  University of Leiden algebra seminar, May 2022;
+  similar to *A category of division modules*, see below.

 * *Kummer theory for algebraic groups*
   Nederlands Matematisch Congres, April 2022;
   repeated at the DIAMANT symposium, April 2022.